Introduction

 Current features:

-• Align short read data (HiC and Illumina) against the genome with bwamem2 mem.
+• Align short read data (HiC and Illumina) against the genome with bwamem2.

 • Mark duplicates for short read alignment with samtools.